Notre-Dame Basilica (Montreal): History

 The interior took much longer, and Victor Bourgeau, who also worked on Montreal's Mary, Queen of the World Cathedral, worked on it from 1872 to 1879.
 Stonemason John Redpath was a major participant in the construction of the Basilica.
 The sanctuary originally hosted a large canopy, but because it caused a lighting effect that would blind the congregation, the interior designs were reworked by Bourgeau and Victor Rousselot, the current priest.
 They were inspired by the Sainte-Chapelle in Paris, with gold leaf motifs paired with brightly painted columns.

 Because of the splendour and grand scale of the church, a more intimate chapel, Chapelle du Sacré-Cœur (Chapel of the Sacred Heart), was built behind it, along with some offices and a sacristy.
 It was completed in 1888.
 In 1886, Casavant Frères began constructing a new 32-foot pipe organ at the church, completing it in 1891.
 It was notably the first organ with adjustable-combination pedals to be operated by electricity.

-Arson destroyed the Sacré-Cœur Chapel on December 8, 1978.
+Arson destroyed the Sacré-Cœur Chapel on December 7, 1978.
 It was rebuilt with the first two levels reproduced from old drawings and photographs, with modern vaulting and reredos and an immense bronze altarpiece by Quebec sculptor Charles Daudelin.

 Notre-Dame Church was raised to the status of a minor basilica by Pope John Paul II on April 21, 1982.
 The Notre-Dame Roman Catholic Church was designated a National Historic Site of Canada in 1989.

 On May 31, 2000, the provincial state funeral for former Montreal Canadiens superstar Maurice "Rocket" Richard was held in front of thousands, both inside and outside the Basilica.

-On October 3, 2000, Justin Trudeau gave his eulogy just steps from the High Altar during the state funeral of Pierre Trudeau, his father and Canada's 15th prime minister.
+On October 3, 2000, future prime minister Justin Trudeau gave his eulogy just steps from the High Altar during the state funeral of Pierre Trudeau, his father and Canada's 15th prime minister.

 It was also the setting of Celine Dion's December 17, 1994, wedding to René Angélil and hosted the funeral service for Angélil on January 22, 2016.

 In the summer of 2014, a French collector named Pierre-Jean Chalencon displayed a variety of artifacts that belonged to Napoleon Bonaparte.
 These items included clothing, weapons, and furniture, and were on display in the crypt on the basilica.

 In April 2019, following the Notre-Dame de Paris fire, Montreal's Notre-Dame announced that it would accept donations to aid in the Paris cathedral's reconstruction.

+On March 23, 2024, the state funeral of Brian Mulroney, Canada's 18th prime minister, was held at the Basilica.

 Bells

 Both towers have bells, the West Tower (La Persévérance), has a bourdon bell nicknamed Jean-Baptiste, cast in John Dod Ward’s Eagle Foundry in 1848.
-Jean-Baptiste weighs 10,900 kg and tolled only on special occasions such as funerals, great church festivals and even Christmas Eve.
+Jean-Baptiste weighs 10,900 kg and tolls only on special occasions such as funerals, great church festivals and Christmas Eve.
 The East Tower (La Temperance), houses a ten-bell carillon from the same foundry in May 24, 1842.